3mdeb/news-and-ideas/blog/content/post/2020-05-06-trenchboot-uefi-environment.md

 ---

+__*UPDATE 18.01.2021: Step 14th of Trenchboot installation section has been extended with more straightforward instructions how to create GRUB entry for Secure Launch.*__

 If you haven't read previous blog posts about the TrenchBoot project, I encourage you to do so by discovering the [TrenchBoot](https://blog.3mdeb.com/tags/trenchboot/) tag.
 We have presented our